da4nik/iframe_reloader/README.md

 # What is it ?

 A tool to reload necessary part of the page, and leave js and css intact for faster loading and stuff like constantly playing player and so on.
+And responsive reloading behaviour by browser loading progress.

 # How to use ?